AndreasKarageorgos/noiserandom/README.md

 Each of these factors contributes to the overall noise level in the final image.
 In high-end cameras, many of these sources are mitigated through advanced sensor designs, cooling systems, and image processing algorithms.
 Low-tech cameras, however, often expose these weaknesses more clearly, resulting in images with a higher noise floor especially under conditions of low light or high gain.

 This list should provide a clear overview of the effects that contribute to image noise in lower-performing camera systems.

+## How to use

+    #Firts import it

+    from noiseRandom import NoiseRandom

+    #Then write the path that the images are going to be saved

+    path = "images" #This must be an existing folder

+    #After that create your object
+    noise_random = NoiseRandom(path=path,strength=10) #The strength is the number of images

+    #Get your random number

+    random_number = noise_random.randomInt()

+    #print your random number

+    print(random_number)